RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Conclusion

 \section{Conclusion}

-In this paper we attempted to answer the question of whether we can scale safety as fast as we scale S/LLMs, via the use of S/LLMs as annotators for toxic-language detection.
-To this end we introduced a human-annotated and human-transcreated corpus, RTP-LX, designed specifically to capture toxicity in a multilingual scenario.
+In this paper we explored the question of whether we can scale safety as fast as we scale S/LLMs.
+We framed it as a S/LLM capability analysis, by evaluating whether these models could work as annotators for multilingual toxic-language detection.
+To this end we introduced a human-annotated and human-transcreated corpus designed specifically to capture toxicity in a multilingual scenario.

-We evaluated seven S/LLMs in RTP-LX, and found that they are able to score highly under pure accuracy metrics, this performance did not imply that most S/LLMs could perform a reliable job as judges of toxicity.
-Instead, we attributed that high accuracy to class imbalance (the vast majority of the corpus is harmful) and noted that there was relatively low IAA between S/LLMs and human annotators.
-That said, GPT-4 Turbo was able to score within one standard deviation of human judgements.
+We evaluated ten S/LLMs in RTP-LX, and found that they are able to score highly when measuring raw accuracy.
+However, by changing the metric (by comparing the outputs to human annotator judgements) showed that this performance did not necessarily meant that the models are reliable judges of toxicity.
+Indeed, we attributed that high accuracy to class imbalance, since the vast majority of the corpus is harmful.
+We noted that the agreement between S/LLMs and human annotators was relatively low, and often came coupled with an increasing tend to over-block benign content.
+This indicates a potentially poor understanding of the task by the S/LLM.
+One possible exception was GPT-4 Turbo, which was able to score within one standard deviation of human judgements.

 Additionally, we found two pathologies common to some, if not all, S/LLMs evaluated: a tendency to select high-valued labels, which in RTP-LX means ``extreme harm'', and low agreement with humans in context-dependent, subtle-yet-harmful content (e.g. microagressions, bias).
-Both pathologies imply that the deployment of unfinetuned S/LLMs as multilingual harm detectors are likely to cause further problems, such as erasure.
+Both pathologies imply that the deployment of base, un-finetuned S/LLMs as multilingual harm detectors are likely to cause further problems, such as erasure.

-Further work will involve expanding RTP-LX to more dialects and language families.
-We release it to the wider community, since we believe that this is a resource necessary to combat harmful and toxic content in S/LLMs in research and in production.
+Further work will scale RTP-LX to more dialects and language families.
+As mentioned earlier, transcreating and annotating the dataset with humans is comparatively time-consuming.
+However, it allows us to reliably address cultural sensitivity and subtler issues such as microaggressions.
+This means it is a worthwhile investment--as shown here, in a multilingual context, these subtle issues are precisely the ones requiring more attention in the field.
+Since we believe that RTP-LX is a resource necessary to combat harmful and toxic content in S/LLMs in research and in production, we have released the corpus, prompts, code used for this paper, and the rubrics, to the wider community.